Trente Glorieuses: Etymology

+Dynamics

-As early as 1944, Charles de Gaulle introduced a dirigiste economic policy, which included substantial state-directed control over a capitalist economy.
+As early as 1944, after returning to a still partially occupied France as leader of the Free French, Charles de Gaulle introduced a dirigiste economic policy, which included substantial state-directed control over a capitalist economy that since 1940 had been controlled by German occupation.
 This was followed by thirty years of unprecedented growth, known as the Trente Glorieuses.
-Over this thirty-year period, France's economy grew rapidly like economies of other developed countries within the framework of the Marshall Plan, such as West Germany, Italy and Japan.
+Over this thirty-year period, France's economy grew rapidly, like economies of other developed countries within the framework of the Marshall Plan, such as West Germany, Italy, and Japan.

-From 1946 to 1950, France, paralyzed by an obsolete economy and infrastructures, did not achieve real growth and living conditions remained very difficult after the war and the penury which resulted from it: the cost of living rose.
-Rationing, present until 1947-1948, and the housing crisis, accentuated the problems of a people still scarred by World War II.
+From 1946 to 1950, France, paralyzed by an obsolete economy and infrastructures, did not achieve real growth, and living conditions remained very difficult after the war and the penury which resulted from it.
+The cost of living rose.
+Rationing, present until 1947–1948, and the housing crisis accentuated the problems of a people still scarred by World War II.

+With restored borders and tariffs, this interchange was limited.
+With the 1951 introduction of the "Montanunion" European Coal and Steel Community trade according to supranational High Authority decisions, efficiency and prosperity rose.

 These decades of economic prosperity combined high productivity with high average wages and high consumption, and were also characterized by a highly developed system of social benefits.
-According to various studies, the real purchasing power of the average French worker's salary went up by 170% between 1950 and 1975, while overall private consumption increased by 174% in the period 1950–74.
+The real purchasing power of the average French worker's salary went up by 170% between 1950 and 1975, while overall private consumption increased by 174% in the period 1950–1974.